openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 4. Click **Create**.

 You see the new library, to which you can now add components.
-For details about adding components to a library, see :ref:`Add Components to a Library`.
+For information about adding components to a library, see :ref:`Add Components to a Library`.

+After you create a library, you are automatically assigned an **Admin** role for the library.
+For information about adding other users to a library after you create it, see :ref:`Give Other Users Access to Your Library`.

 .. _Edit a Library: